 The study follows a series of workshops organised by the Australian Macadamia Society (AMS) where ASTC Director Matt Roche spoke about the possibilities of using new and improved turfgrass varieties within the orchard and how the orchard floor can be better maintained prior to harvest.

-The research study will commence in Feb-Mar 2020.
+The research study will commence in November 2020.
 More information to follow.

 ASTC has been engaged by Cricket Australia to conduct a comparative field study at Alan Border Field in Brisbane, QLD to compare the wear tolerance and recovery, among other performance characteristics, of a newly installed SIS Grass hybrid wicket verses a natural turf wicket.